Charlie Blackmon Player Props: Rockies vs. Padres

-On Friday, Charlie Blackmon (.289 on-base percentage in past 10 games, 63 points below season-long percentage) and the Colorado Rockies play the San Diego Padres, whose starting pitcher will be Yu Darvish.
-First pitch is at 8:40 PM ET.
+Charlie Blackmon -- with an on-base percentage of .265 in his past 10 games, 84 points lower than his season-long percentage -- will be in action for the Colorado Rockies versus the San Diego Padres, with Ryan Weathers on the hill, on June 10 at 3:10 PM ET.

 Charlie Blackmon Game Info & Props vs. the Padres